themindfuldev/talk-backbone-tricks-or-treats-html5devconf/README.md

 ## Data binding

-- Backbone.js data binding is very primitive while other MV* frameworks (Ember.js, Knockout.js and AngularJS) excel on it.
+- Backbone.js data binding is primitive while other MV* frameworks (Ember.js, Knockout.js, AngularJS) excel on it.
 - This code re-renders the whole View for each Model's change:
 ```javascript
   var MyView = Backbone.View.extend({